-Josephine Beatson is a senior clinical advisor to Spectrum, a consultant psychiatrist and psychoanalytic psychotherapist with over 30 years experience in public and private settings.
-She is a Senior Fellow in the Faculty of Medicine, Dentistry and Health Sciences at the University of Melbourne, and has a particular interest in the understanding and treatment of severe personality disorders.
-Dr Beatson was the principal author of the book ‘Borderline Personality Disorder: towards effective treatment’, published in 2010.
+Associate Professor Josephine Beatson is the Senior Clinical Advisor to Spectrum, a consultant psychiatrist and psychoanalytic psychotherapist with over 30 years’ experience in public and private settings.
+Dr Beatson is an Associate Professor in the Department of Psychiatry at the University of Melbourne and has a particular interest in the understanding and treatment of severe personality disorders.

 Julian Browne is a psychologist with a background in psychotherapy with individuals, groups and couples, and has worked in both forensic and community settings around complex clients with a history of trauma.
 He has an interest in innovative training methods, and systems theory as applied to families and organisations.

-Debbie Dick is senior clinician, psychiatric nurse and family therapist at Spectrum.
-She has over 23 years experience in mental health working in a variety of areas including inpatient, crisis and outpatient community treatment settings.
-She has been working at Spectrum for about 13 years providing consultation to public mental health, training and direct treatment for clients and families.
+Debbie Dick is a nurse consultant and family therapist at Spectrum.
+She has over 26 years experience in mental health working in a variety of areas including inpatient, crisis and outpatient community treatment settings.
+She has been working at Spectrum for about 16 years providing consultation to public mental health, training and direct treatment for clients and families.

-Sathya Rao is the Director of Spectrum and a consultant psychiatrist.
+Associate Professor Sathya Rao is the Director of Spectrum and a consultant psychiatrist.
 He is a DBT therapist and has a keen interest in teaching and training.
-He held the position of Chair of the Victorian Psychiatry Training Committee for over six years.
-He is an Adjunct Senior Lecturer are the School of Psychology and Psychiatry at Monash University.
+He held the position of chair of the Victorian Psychiatry Training Committee for over six years.
+Sathya is an adjunct clinical associate professor at Monash University.